vivid-planet/comet/docs/docs/content-scope/evaluate-content-scopes.md

 You might have to load multiple relations for nested data.
 :::

-It's also possible to pass a function which return the Content Scope to the `@ScopedEntity` decorator.
-This is necessary fo documents that get their scope from a `PageTreeNode`, here you can pass the helper service `PageTreeNodeDocumentEntityScopeService` provided by the library:
+It's also possible to pass a function which returns the content scope to the `@ScopedEntity` decorator.
+This is necessary for documents that get their scope from a `PageTreeNode`.
+Here you can pass the helper service `PageTreeNodeDocumentEntityScopeService` provided by the library:

 ```ts
 @ScopedEntity(PageTreeNodeDocumentEntityScopeService)